CottageLabs/OpenArticleGauge/docs/generic_string_matcher_tech_design.md

 Note: slugify means turning "Oxford Journals" into "oxford-journals", basically.

+###Other notes on workflow logic reuse and its impact
 This reuse of workflow logic will also allow us to use all current license management tools like the invalidation of licenses in a much better way.
 Instead of invalidating all licenses done by "generic" we will be able to invalidate all done by "plos" instead.